Education in Seychelles: Current status

 Education is compulsory up to the age of 16, and free through secondary school until age 18.
 Students must pay for uniforms, but not for books or tuition.
-In 2002, the gross primary enrollment rate was 114 percent and the net primary enrollment rate was 100 percent.
-Gross and net enrollment ratios are based on the number of students formally registered in primary school and therefore do not necessarily reflect actual school attendance.
+In 2002, the gross primary enrolment rate was 114 per cent and the net primary enrolment rate was 100 per cent.
+Gross and net enrolment ratios are based on the number of students formally registered in primary school and therefore do not necessarily reflect actual school attendance.
 Primary school attendance statistics are not available for Seychelles.
-As of 2002, 99 percent of children who started primary school were likely to reach grade 5.
+As of 2002, 99 per cent of children who started primary school were likely to reach grade 5.

 Children are first taught to read and write in Creole.
 Beginning in grade three, English is used as a teaching language in certain subjects.
 French is introduced in grade six.

-Private education has been an option in Seychelles since the late 1960s, however it was only in 1994 that Seychellois students were allowed to attend non-state schools.
-There are three private schools on Mahe; The International School Seychelles, L'Ecole Francaise and The Independent School.
+Private education has been an option in Seychelles since the late 1960s, however, it was only in 1994 that Seychellois students were allowed to attend non-state schools.
+There are three private schools in Mahe; The International School Seychelles, L'Ecole Francaise, and The Independent School.
 There is also a Montessori school.
-The International School and the Independent School offer A level courses (post-16).
-There is one private school on Praslin, the Vijay International School Praslin, which currently educates children up to A Level standard.
+The International School and the Independent School offer A-level courses (post-16).
+There is one private school in Praslin, the Vijay International School Praslin, which currently educates children up to A-Level standard.
 Altogether some 2000 students are educated in the private sector.

 Students can attend Seychelles Polytechnic (1,600 students in 1991) for pre-university studies or other training.
-In 1993, responding to popular pressure, the government eliminated the requirement of NYS participation in order to enter the Polytechnic.
+In 1993, responding to popular pressure, the government eliminated the requirement of NYS participation to enter the Polytechnic.
 However, it strongly encouraged students to complete NYS before beginning to work at age eighteen.
 The largest number of students were in teacher training (302), business studies (255), humanities and science (226), and hotels and tourism (132).

-On September 17, 2009, the University of Seychelles was established.
+On 17 September 2009, the University of Seychelles was established.
 There are currently 175 students based on two campuses.
 The main campus is situated at Anse Royale and the second campus for the School of Education is located at Mont Fleuri.